Collective Shout

 Collective Shout is an Australian activist group founded in 2009 by Melinda Tankard Reist.
 It describes itself as "a grassroots movement against the objectification of women and sexualisation of girls in media, advertising and popular culture."
 Various news and advocacy organizations have described its agenda as anti-porn.
+Collective Shout have protested the Australian release of films, books, and music they say sexualize women, as well as sales of child sex dolls.

-Collective Shout have protested the Australian release of films, books, and music they claim sexualize women, as well as sales of child sex dolls.
-The group rose to prominence in 2025 after lobbying for the digital distribution platforms Steam and Itch.io to remove hundreds of video games that they said featured themes such as rape, incest, and sexual violence, which resulted in Itch.io temporarily deindexing all not-safe-for-work adult games.
-Collective Shout's campaigning against violent adult games, in collaboration with payment processors, has raised concerns about financial censorship, effects on LGBTQ+ games, and creative freedom.
+The group garnered attention in 2025 after their successful campaign to get the digital distribution platforms Steam and Itch.io to remove hundreds of video games they asserted featured objectionable content such as rape, incest, and sexual violence.
+In the immediate aftermath, Itch.io temporarily deindexed all not-safe-for-work adult games.
+Collective Shout had initially petitioned Steam directly, but only achieved their goal after convincing payment processors to pressure game stores to remove the games.
+The campaign has elicited criticism claiming financial censorship, anti-LGBTQ+ discrimination, and suppression of creative freedom.

 History

 Collective Shout was founded in 2009 by Melinda Tankard Reist, an Australian conservative political activist, writer, anti-abortion feminist and anti-pornography activist.

 According to Collective Shout, it was founded in response to growing concern about the sexualisation of children.
-The organization's name comes from a letter Tania Andrusiak sent to Melinda Tankard Reist, saying about Reist's book Getting Real: Challenging the Sexualisation of Girls, "This book is a collective shout against the pornification of culture".
+The organisation's name comes from a letter Tania Andrusiak sent to Melinda Tankard Reist, saying about Reist's book Getting Real: Challenging the Sexualisation of Girls, "This book is a collective shout against the pornification of culture".

 Collective Shout has been described as an anti-porn lobbying group by The Guardian, Le Monde and other news outlets, as well as specialized gaming and LGBTQ+ media.
 The group's campaigns manager, Caitlin Roper, said Collective Shout is only "'anti-porn' in the sense that we recognize mainstream porn overwhelmingly depicts men's violence and abuse of women."
-She says they are "not looking to ban any instances of explicit or adult content" but that "Violence and dehumanization of women should not be acceptable outcomes of free speech."
+She says they are "not looking to ban any instances of explicit or adult content" but that "[v]iolence and dehumanization of women should not be acceptable outcomes of free speech."

 Affiliations

 Melinda Tankard Reist is the director for Collective Shout.
 She has written columns for ABC, Australia's public news service.
-Her ABC biography states her past affiliations with feminist publisher Spinifex Press, conservative think tank Women's Forum Australia, Christian NGO World Vision, and with Tasmanian Senator Brian Harradine.
+Her ABC biography states her past affiliations with feminist publisher Spinifex Press, conservative think tank Women's Forum Australia, Christian non-governmental organization World Vision, and with Tasmanian Senator Brian Harradine.

 Collective Shout says that the following are partner organisations: the Australian Childhood Foundation, Adopt Nordic WA, the Australian Summit Against Sexual Exploitation, Be Slavery Free, the Campaign Against Sex Robots, Coalition Against Trafficking in Women Australia (CATWA), City Women Toowoomba, Compassion International, Bodies Endangered, Girls Rising, the International Centre on Sexual Exploitation, Micah, the National Council of Jewish Women of Australia, the National Center on Sexual Exploitation, Not Buying It, the Resilient Kids Conference, Cyber Safety Solutions, The Rite Journey, Women's Voices, Bravehearts, the Raise Foundation, and Read To My Child.